bradshjg/gh-enterprise-cloud-migrator/README.md

 ## Deploying

-In addition to the `ghes-to-ghec` binary that starts the webserver, you'll need:
+In addition to the `ghec-migrator` binary that starts the webserver, you'll need:

 * `gh` and `gh gei` available on your `PATH`
 * `pwsh` (PowerShell) available on your `PATH`
 * environment variable configuration (see `.env.example`)

 See the included `Dockerfile` as a starting point

+> In order to install `gh gei` you'll need to pass a GitHub token as a build secret.

 ## Acknowledgements